-The following is a description of each transaction since January 1, 2019 and each currently proposed transaction in which:
+The following is a description of each transaction since January 1, 2018 and each currently proposed transaction in which:

-- SoundHound AI or SoundHound has been or is to be a participant; - the amount involved exceeded or exceeds the lesser of (a) \$120,000 or (b) one percent of the average of Legacy SoundHound's total assets at year-end for the fiscal years ended December 31, 2021, 2020 and 2019; and - any of SoundHound AI or Legacy SoundHound's directors, executive officers or holders of more than 5% of its capital stock prior to the Business Combination, or any immediate family member of, or person sharing the household with, any of these individuals, had or will have a direct or indirect material interest.
+- SoundHound has been or is to be a participant; - the amount involved exceeded or exceeds the lesser of (a) \$120,000 or (b) one percent of the average of SoundHound's total assets at year-end for the fiscal years ended December 31, 2020, 2019 and 2018; and - any of SoundHound's directors, executive officers or holders of more than 5% of its capital stock prior to the Business Combination, or any immediate family member of, or person sharing the household with, any of these individuals, had or will have a direct or indirect material interest.

-Since January 1, 2019, in connection with the equity financing rounds in which SoundHound AI or Legacy SoundHound has engaged since that date, the following agreements have been entered into (all of which are with investors in such financings, including holders of more than 5% of SoundHound A's capital stock or Legacy SoundHound's capital stock at the time of such agreements.
+Since January 1, 2018, in connection with the equity financing rounds in which SoundHound has engaged since that date, SoundHound has entered into the following agreements with investors in such financings that including holders of more than 5% of SoundHound's capital stock.